-Best Employee Retention Strategies for 2021
+Best Employee Retention Strategies

 The nursing market is becoming increasingly competitive.
 The focus for healthcare companies is not only to attract potential nurses but being able to retain them.
 Creating and implementing effective retention strategies has become a top priority for HR Directors, now more than ever.
 Read on to discover 5 useful strategies to maintain a low staff turnover.

 1) Be competitive

 Most nurses are by no means money motivated.
 However, in a market where the cross section between demand and supply is drifting further apart, nurses are becoming overstretched.
 And for that, they need to be compensated.
 Companies are also offering more and more, not just in terms of higher rates but increasingly better packages.
 A recent study by Glassdoor, found that 45% list salary as the top reason why they resign.
 Make it a priority to consistently check if the salaries you are offering are in line with standard rates.

 2) Treat an employee as if they were a business partner

 Slightly controversial but never the less vitally important.
 Many company owners and c-suit executives keep their company plans to themselves.
 And whilst there is need for that, often employees feel left out.
 Obviously there will be limits to what you can share in the pursuit of protecting a companies intellectual property.
 However, you need to start seeing employees as investors and partners in the company.
 Human capital is by far a companies greatest asset.
 Therefore a way of protecting that asset is by creating an inclusive environment and allowing employees feel as if they are apart of something special.
 Start by sharing the company vision, going deep into company targets and goals.
 Don't be afraid to share company financials, headcount targets and long term expansion strategies.